blasian/Textbookr/README.md

 ###TODO

+- Add persmission so that only OP can edit their
 - Fix Safari UI bugs for search view
 - ~~Flatten search bar ie no highlights/shadows~~
 - ~~Email not sending for 'forgot password'~~